Evaton Gauteng, South Africa Travel Guide

 Seek dedicated shisa nyama spots.

-Widely available from street vendors.
+Widely available from street food sellers.

 Cured dried meat, similar to jerky however distinct South African spices.
 Biltong is sliced, droëwors is a dried sausage.